getsentry/sentry-docs/src/collections/_documentation/workflow/notifications/index.md

 ## Notification Management

-You can configure various notifications from your [personal notifications](https://sentry.io/settings/account/notifications/) settings.
+You can also configure various personal notifications from your [personal notifications settings](https://sentry.io/settings/account/notifications) and any specific project's settings in the Project Settings page.

 ### Issue Owners